Bobbo117/MQ135-Air-Quality-Sensor/README.md

 1. To Calibrate the sensor, Execute the following:

    a.
+Measure the load resistance between the A0 and GND pin.
+Mine measures 1720 ohms (1.720 Kohm).

+   b.
 Activate the #define CALIBRATE statement by removing the preceding '//'.

-   b.
+   c.
 Replace the #define RLOAD value with the measured resistance in kOhms of your MQ135 board pin A0 to GND, as described in the Concept of Operation section above.

-   c.
+   d.
 Recompile the software and download to the microcontroller.

-   d.
+   e.
 Plug in the system outdoors for a few hours until the computed R0 stabilizes to attain a reference resistance R0 for fresh air.

    The value for RZERO will be displayed on the report platforms (computer, OLED, HA, ThingSpeak as connected).

-   Average the most recent numbers after a couple hours and then replace the number in the software statement '#define RZERO xx.xx' with the new value.

    The OLED display will show the R0 value and the rolling average of the last 7 values:

    ![OLED Calibration](https://github.com/Bobbo117/MQ135-Air-Quality-Sensor/blob/main/Images/OLED%20Calibration.jpg)

+   f.
+Replace the value in the software statement '#define RZERO xx.xx' with the new value.

 3. To use the sensor to monitor air quality ececute the following: